Alert Readers: this article has been fact checked, info at the end

 Here are a few other acknowledged jump typesetters: Golden Beaker, sire of the great Clover Hill, was a strong jump line in the Irish horse, he passed on strength in Barcaldine, Newminster and Birdcatcher via lines of Hurry On and Canterbury Pilgrim.
 Precipitation, a son of Hurry On was also a celebrated jump sire, and he carried 10 lines of Newminister in 7 generations (critical mass) and had a secondary Birdcatcher strength.
 The great American jump line of Fair Play (sire of Man O' War) was a genetic warehouse of Newminster 4x7x5 and Birdcatcher 7x5x6x7.
 You can discover more jump bloodlines on Hall of Fame Show Jumpers.

 The Thoroughbred never lost its jump.
-It is a genetic impossibility for genes present in a breed with a closed studbook, especially such dominant jumping genes, to be bred out.
+It is a genetic impossibility for genes present in a breed with a closed studbook to disappear, especially such dominant jumping genes.
 Cross-breeding, however, can and does change genetic dominance for better or worse.
 A great typesetter for jump ability--no matter the breed, must be dominant in the jump genetics.
 The jump setters of yesteryear illustrate this principle plainly.
 The examples of today we witnessed of the jumpers in the upper level steeplechase, and the example above of a successful improvement sire for the warmbloods demonstrate that the Thoroughbred of today does indeed have the jump, it is not lost, and there is no real evidence that the upper level jumpers in warmbloods exceed the percentage of those in Thoroughbreds.
 The promotion of the idea that only 'purpose-bred' warmbloods are real sport horses is nothing more than the consistent marketing propaganda the WBFSH has poured out since the 1990s.